drawpile/drawpile.github.io/help/common/faq.markdown

 Drawpile doesn't support printing and it always measures canvas sizes in pixels, never inches or centimeters.
 That means changing the DPI/PPI wouldn't do anything, it's meaningless in digital drawing.

 If what you're actually trying to do is change the canvas size, go into "Edit" in the top menu and click on "Resize Canvas".
 There you can change the size.

+### How do I turn off the canvas rotation snapping around zero degrees?
+### How do I make the canvas rotation snap harder?

+Under Edit → Preferences, in the Shortcuts tab under Canvas, you can change the "rotate" options to "free rotate" instead.
+For touch rotation, it's in the Touch tab, where you can also change it from "rotate" to "free rotate".

+If you want it to snap harder, set it to "ratchet rotate" instead to get rotations in fixed increments.

 ## Tech